 These spiders normally hide during the day and don't come out until an hour or two after dark.

-Page 3 of 3 - The search — and — destroy strategy will prove effective if timed to coincide with their activity.
+The search — and — destroy strategy will prove effective if timed to coincide with their activity.

 Use a crawling insect spray as you search for the spiders within a foot or two of walls.
 Look for a crack they might have been using to hide.
 If you find a crack, spray and then seal that crack.